posted on Oct 29, 2019

 We suggest getting your inspection done before the bitter cold has time to settle in, and fall is the perfect time of the year for it.
 Once it begins to snow, not only is it more difficult to complete inspections and repairs but if your roof is not fully sound throughout the winter, snow and harsh winds may even cause further damage.

-For everything you need to know about preparing your house for the winter, contact our team at Legacy Service by calling 215-798-9790 or filling out a contact form here.
+Contact our team at Legacy Service by calling 215-798-9790 or filling out a contact form here.
 We’re here to make sure you’re fully satisfied with your home’s exterior and that it’s in outstanding shape.

 Posted on Oct 29, 2019 in Roof